 Windows App: Upload Documents

-The TaxDome Windows application lets you quickly and easily upload your documents and folders.
+The TaxDome Windows application lets you upload your documents and folders quickly and easily.
 Here are the different actions you can take:

 Uploading documents